-Drum stick, Horse radish tree (English)
+Drum stick, Horseradish tree (E)

-Description: A succulent small/middle-sized shrubby tree (up to 6m).
+Description: A succulent small to middle-sized shrubby tree, growing up to 6m.
 Its leaves are alternate and compound.

 The flowers are white.
-Fruit pod-like three sided, yellowish green splitting into three valves and seeds are winged.
+Fruit is pod-like with three sides, yellowish green, splitting into three valves.
+The seeds are winged.
 Grow it in marginal soil in full sun.
 It requires little water and is sensitive to frost.
 Established trees will die back in winter to grow up to 4 m in a year.

 Habitat: Grows in dry areas in sandy soils.
-In South Africa it is commonly found in Mpumalanga province.
+In South Africa it is commonly found in Mpumalanga Province.